rsandipermana/interview-mraladin/readme.md

 ## About Project

-This project special for Mister Alaladin.
+This project special for Mister Aladin.
 Required: Docker-compose

 Step to install this project :